ver228/tierpsy-tracker/docs/OUTPUTS.md

 * `paused` : the worm is moving motion is paused.
 It is defined over a period of 0.5 seconds where the forward and backward speed does not exceed 2.5% of the worms length per second.
 Similarly to `forward` the maximum permissible interruption must be less than 0.25 seconds.

-* `omega_turn` : the worm bends are used to find a contiguous sequence of frames wherein a large bend travels from the worm’s head, through its midbody, to its tail.
+* `omega_turns` : the worm bends are used to find a contiguous sequence of frames wherein a large bend travels from the worm’s head, through its midbody, to its tail.
 The worm’s body is separated into three equal parts from its head to its tail.
 The mean supplementary angle is measured along each third.
 For omega turns, this angle must initially exceed 30° at the first but not the last third of the body (the head but not the tail).
 The middle third must then exceed 30°.
 And finally, the last but not the first third of the body must exceed 30° (the tail but not the head).
 This sequence of a 30° mean supplementary angle, passing continuously along the worm from head to tail, is labeled an omega turn event.

-* `upsilon_turn` : computed nearly identically to the `omega_turn` but they capture all events that escaped being labeled omega turns, wherein the mean supplementary angle exceeded 15° on one side of the worm (the first or last third of the body) while not exceeding 30° on the opposite end.
+* `upsilon_turns` : computed nearly identically to the `omega_turn` but they capture all events that escaped being labeled omega turns, wherein the mean supplementary angle exceeded 15° on one side of the worm (the first or last third of the body) while not exceeding 30° on the opposite end.

-* `coil` : this feature is currently deactivated.
+* `coils` : this feature is currently deactivated.
 It should use the annotations produced by [segWorm](https://github.com/openworm/SegWorm) during skeletonization.
 The original algorithm is based on the ratio between the contour midbody and head/tail width.

 For each of the event each of the following features are calculated:

-* `_distance` : `(micromenters)` distance travelled during the events.
+* `*_distance` : `(micromenters)` distance travelled during the events.
 * `inter_*_distance` : `(micromenters)` distance travelled between different events.
-* `_time` : `(seconds)` time durations of each event.
+* `*_time` : `(seconds)` time durations of each event.
 * `inter_*_time` : `(seconds)` time between different events.
-* `_frequency` : `(1/seconds)` how often an event occurs per time unit `(n_events/total_time)`.
+* `*_frequency` : `(1/seconds)` how often an event occurs per time unit `(n_events/total_time)`.
-* `_time_ratio` :  `(no units)` ratio between the time spend at the event over the total trajectory time.
+* `*_time_ratio` :  `(no units)` ratio between the time spend at the event over the total trajectory time.
-* `_distance_ratio` : `(no units)` ratio between the total distance travelled during an event and the total distance travelled during the whole trajectory.
+* `*_distance_ratio` : `(no units)` ratio between the total distance travelled during an event and the total distance travelled during the whole trajectory.

 #### /features_summary:
 Set of features calculated by subdividing and reducing the features in [/features_timeseries](#features_timeseries) and the [/features\_events/worm_* ](#features_eventsworm_).